babalneuve/zephyr/doc/develop/west/west-apis.rst

    .. versionadded:: 0.7.0
       The *remote_name* and *name_and_path* attributes.

-   .. versionchanged:: 0.8.0
-      The *west_commands* attribute is now always a list.
-In previous releases, it could be a string or ``None``.

    .. versionadded:: 0.9.0
       The *group_filter* and *submodules* attributes.

    .. versionadded:: 0.12.0
       The *userdata* attribute.

-   .. versionadded:: 1.2.0
-      The *description* attribute.

    Constructor: